 Adding real-world data can make your journey maps more tangible and give you a better grip on them.
 Here are a few examples of how you can do it using the Google Analytics integration:

-- Monitor the performance of your products.
-Track the percentage of customers who make it to the checkout and purchasing, or the number of people who switch from a free plan to a paid subscription and vice versa.
+Monitor the performance of your products.
+Track the percentage of customers who make it to the checkout and purchase or the number of people who switch from a free plan to a paid subscription and vice versa.

 Note: this feature is available only as a part of our PRO subscription.

-2. Add the Funnel section and you'll be prompted with a window asking to choose between Google Analytics and Mixpanel;
+Add the Funnel section and you'll be prompted with a window asking you to choose between Google Analytics and Mixpanel;

-3. Click on “Sign in with Google” and select your Google account you want to sign in with.
+Click on “Sign in with Google” and select the Google account you want to sign in with.